miketmoore/pgn/README.md

-# PGN Parser
+# :construction: PGN Parser

 This is a Portable Game Notation (PGN) parser written in Go.
+Note: this is a work in progress and is the first parser I've built, so it is a learning project.

 ## Development